 Chad Wolf

-Wolf was originally acting chief of staff to then-DHS Secretary Kirstjen Nielsen and was later appointed Under Secretary for Strategy, Policy, and Plans.
+Wolf started in the Trump administration as acting chief of staff to then-DHS Secretary Kirstjen Nielsen and was later appointed Under Secretary for Strategy, Policy, and Plans.
 As Nielsen’s acting chief of staff, Wolf wrote a list of policy options to target undocumented immigrants, which included to “Announce that DHS is considering separating family units, placing the adults in detention and placing minors under the age of 18 in the custody of HHS as unaccompanied alien children.”
 The Trump Administration ultimately separated more than 5,000 children from their parents.

 Amid the Black Lives Matter protests following the murder of George Floyd in the summer of 2020, Wolf directed more than 750 federal officers from Border Patrol, ICE, the US Marshals, and Federal Protective Services to occupy the city of Portland, Oregon.
 The federal officers engaged in brutal tactics like spraying massive amounts of tear gas, shooting a protester’s head with an impact weapon, and other excessive uses of police force.
 One protest group’s lawsuit recalled individuals having “been tear-gassed night after night, left vomiting and unable to eat or sleep because of the toxic poison blasted at them.”
 The most troubling of these activities was the use of unmarked vans to seize protesters and interrogate them without formal processing.